Bathurst Refugee Support Group

 This is what we do:

-• We organise local events to raise awareness about refugee and asylum seeker issues.
-Two of these events have been: The 2014 guest lectures by Prof. Gillian Triggs, President of the Australian Human Rights Commission; and by Phil Glendenning from the Edmund Rice Centre and currently President of the Refugee Council of Australia, both events in partnership with Bathurst Regional Council and Charles Sturt University.
+- We organise local events to raise awareness about refugee and asylum seeker issues.
+The most recent being the guest lectures by Adj.
+Assoc.
+Prof. Eileen Pittaway in March 2024 and Paul Power, CEO of the Refugee Council of Australia, in March 2025; both events were in partnership with Charles Sturt University.

-• We work closely with STARTTS (Service for Rehabilitation and Treatment of Torture and Trauma Survivors) and also with the Sydney House of Welcome in conjunction with RAFAS (the Bathurst-based Rural Australians for Asylum Seekers).
+- We work closely with STARTTS (Service for Rehabilitation and Treatment of Torture and Trauma Survivors).

 Our funds come from fundraising events, occasional grants by Bathurst Regional Council, and a small yearly membership fee.
 In June 2015, we were fortunate in receiving a grant from the Mercy Action Support Fund that has helped us with offering hospitality and settling-in support to asylum seeker families who had relocated to Bathurst from Sydney.